calvin-cs262-fall2022-D/Service/README.md

 - URL HERE

 The database is a relational model that is hosted on ElephantSQL.
-The database is accessed by our project using Heroku.
+The database is accessed by our project using Azure.